 1904: The ‘people’s palace of entertainment’

 The vision was to create a theatre of variety, in the largest and most impressive theatre in London.

-Designed by Sir Oswald Stoll, Stoll’s ambition was to create the largest and finest ‘people’s palace of entertainment’ of the age.
+Designed for Sir Oswald Stoll by Frank Matcham, Stoll’s ambition was to create the largest and finest ‘people’s palace of entertainment’ of the age.

 The theatre’s original slogan was Pro Bono Publico (for the public good).
 It was opened in 1904 and the inaugural performance was a variety bill on 24 December that year.

 The original programme was a mix of music hall and variety theatre, with the grand finale – a full-scale revolving chariot race – requiring the stage to revolve.

 1931: The London Coliseum during the Second World War

 The theatre changed its name from the London Coliseum to the Coliseum Theatre between 1931 and 1968.

 During the Second World War, the Coliseum served as a canteen for Air Raid Precaution (ARP) wardens, and Winston Churchill gave a speech from the stage.

 After 1945 the theatre was mainly used for American musicals before becoming a cinema for seven years from 1961.